JDIS/jdis-games-2018/README.md

 day.
 The winning team will be the one with the highest score at the end.

 During the competition, there will be many rounds.
 A game will last 10 minutes.
-The organisers have the ability to change the duration of the rounds if necessary.

 **Note**
 The web visualizer doesn't fetch game states at the same rate as the game